Optimistix/Movie_Chatbot/README.md

 References:
 - [Wikipedia Movie Plots Dataset](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots/data)

-The datasetis have been downloaded from Kaggle: https://www.kaggle.com/datasets/yashgupta24/48000-movies-dataset https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots/data
+The datasetis have been downloaded from Kaggle:

+https://www.kaggle.com/datasets/yashgupta24/48000-movies-dataset

+https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots/data

 and are available in the data folder (data/).

+The two datasets were merged to obtain about 8500 movies.
+After filtering out entries with null values in any field, there were ~5000 movies left.
+To save time and resources, a subset of 1000 movies was used for the project.

 ## Technologies